SSWConsulting/SSW.Rules.Content/rules/azure-ad-pim/rule.md

 ---
-seoDescription: "Azure AD Privileged Identity Management (PIM) secures and simplifies privileged access management for your organization."
+seoDescription: Azure AD Privileged Identity Management (PIM) secures and simplifies privileged access management for your organization.
 type: rule
 title: Security - Do you use Azure AD Privileged Identity Management?
 uri: azure-ad-pim